 Some of Melissa’s other ongoing research focuses on how the problems of settler colonialism—the problems inherent when colonizers from an “old” world seek to inhabit a “new” one already inhabited by others—are represented formally or aesthetically in the nineteenth century.
 This work examines settler colonialism as an ongoing process of dispossession that manifests itself across literary genres and cultural forms.

-Questions about representations of settler colonialism as well as travel and cross-cultural contact have taken Melissa from the United States to New Zealand and back, and now to Canada.
-As a result, her work is invested in reorienting geographic as well as temporal and generic boundaries.
+Melissa is from Western Massachusetts and many of her interests have their origins there.
+But questions about representations of settler colonialism as well as travel and cross-cultural contact have taken her around the United States, to Aotearoa New Zealand, and now to Canada.
+Her work is invested in reorienting geographic as well as temporal and generic boundaries.
+Her research has received support from organizations such as the U.S. Fulbright Program and the Social Sciences and Humanities Research Council of Canada.

 In the classroom Melissa encourages students to develop the fundamental skills of literary analysis, to engage in conversations with texts and with each other, and to hone their writing.
 She likes students to leave her classes excited by the range of U.S. literatures they have encountered and eager for more.

 Before coming to the University of Toronto, Melissa taught at Rice University.
 She also taught at Cornell University while doing her doctoral work.